rlawns255/Project-3-of-Group-2/README.md

 3. Planning to use MongoDB for data storage and using flask powered python code to be able to call for API.

-4. Using Leaflet or Plotly chart built from data gathered through the API call; using javascript to create a dashboard page with multiple charts.
+4. Using Plotly chart built from data gathered through the API call; using javascript to create a dashboard page with multiple charts.

-    (1) Top 10 drinks
+    (A) Top 10 drinks
-    (2) Top 10 categories
+    (B) Top 10 categories
-    (3) Top 5 alchohol types used
+    (C) Top 5 alchohol types used
-    (4) Top 3 glasses used
+    (D) Top 3 glasses used (client side filter)
-    (5) Newest Cocktails
+    (E) Newest Cocktails (client side filtering)
-    (6) Top ingredients
+    (F) Top ingredients (client side filtering)

 5. Interactivity
     (1) Drop down menu between the charts.
-    (2) Different filters based on alchohol and ingredient.
+    (2) Different filters based on alchohol and ingredient. *(Only on certain charts)

 6. Updates